-Reference Community Phase

 Regular burning of prairies by Native Americans stimulated the growth of grasses and eliminated invading shrubs and trees.
-Native perennial grasslands are favored by periodic burning.
+Native perennial grasslands are favored by periodic burning and may temporarily be more dominant in the mix of grasses.

-Pathway 1.1b Community 1.1 to 1.3

-In areas where Baccharis pilularis (coyotebrush) seed is unavailable, CP 1.1 may go straight to tree dominated, as Douglas-fir and/or redwood slowly infill over many years without fire.
+In areas where Baccharis pilularis (coyotebrush) seed is unavailable, CP 2.1 may go straight to tree dominated, as Douglas-fir and/or redwood slowly infill over many years without fire.

-Pathway 1.2a Community 1.2 to 1.1